tinymce/tinymce-docs/release-notes/known-issues.md

 ## Fixed Issues

-The following issues were fixed in the developer's preview cycle:
+In the developer's preview release, we invited the community to test the TinyMCE 5.0 editor and report bugs and issues.
+The following issues were fixed in the TinyMCE 5.0 version.

 ### Editor-Core